 GREED, EXECUTIVE EXCESS AND THE ART OF THE DEAL

 The plot is simple: The chief executive of the giant tobacco-food conglomerate RJR Nabisco sees trouble on the horizon and takes a liking to the new-to-Wall Street practice of buying out the company; he then spurns the junk bond kings of the time; the whole thing turns nasty as the dollar high-water mark reaches drowning levels; and the whole thing spins out with only a couple of people (and a bunch of stockholders) really happy with the whole thing.

 I’ll go through some plotlines by examining the strong efforts by a large percentage of this excellent cast and I’ll single out as both headliner and giving the best performance here to James Garner.

-First up is James Garner, who plays RJR Nabisco CEO “F. Ross Johnson.”
+Garner plays RJR Nabisco CEO “F. Ross Johnson.”
 I’m putting quote marks around a real person’s name because it is a character here.
 Garner does his work nearly to perfection.
 He is at his affable-but-tough best and delivers the best lines with great timing and verve.
 Garner is especially good with humorous analogies such as when he examines the buyout proposal and what he receives, he’s told not to mention his numbers in public.
 “I don’t think a skywriter’d have enough smoke for them all.”

-Garner was a versatile actor doing comedy (such as “Move Over, Darling” with Doris Day), war (the classic WWII film “The Great Escape” – click here for my review) and television (his signature role as “Jim Rockford” on “The Rockford Files”) and was nominated for best actor in 1985’s “Murphy’s Romance”).
+Oscar nominee Garner was a versatile actor doing comedy (such as “Move Over, Darling” with Doris Day), war (the classic WWII film “The Great Escape” – click here for my review) and television (his signature role as “Jim Rockford” on “The Rockford Files”) and was nominated for best actor in 1985’s “Murphy’s Romance”).

 - Jonathan Pryce earned a Golden Globe nomination for this one and he plays “Henry Kravis,” the egomaniacal, pretentious, nouveau riche financier who challenges Garner for the company.
 Pryce gives the perfect air to the role and doesn’t under- or over-play the character.
 Pryce knows how to come off as the smug, high-brow know-it-all who is actually an iron fist in a velvet glove.
 His resume includes “Pirates of the Caribbean” films as well as “Glengarry Glen Ross” and as a 007 foe in “Tomorrow Never Dies” (click here for my review).
 Perfect casting in this role, but since I’ve never seen or heard the real Kravis speak, I can’t say if the body type or mannerisms are spot-on.

-- Peter Riegert, who is best known as “Donald ‘Boon’ Schoenstein” in the comedy classic “Animal House,” plays “Peter Cohen,” the banker who tries to broker the deal and is Thompson’s subordinate.
+- Oscar nominee Peter Riegert, who is best known as “Donald ‘Boon’ Schoenstein” in the comedy classic “Animal House,” plays “Peter Cohen,” the banker who tries to broker the deal and is Thompson’s subordinate.
 He shows a restrained but energetic style that fits perfectly to the role.
 Riegert did his best personal work in the little-remembered but truly outstanding “Local Hero” with Burt Lancaster (click here for my review), but his energetic style fits in well.
 He did a great turn on HBO’s critically acclaimed “The Sopranos” and most recently has notched credits on Netflix’s “Unbreakable Kimmy Schmidt.”
 Riegert was nominated for an Oscar for directing a live action short called “By Courier.”

 - Primetime Emmy nominee (not for this one) Jeffrey DeMunn, who plays “H. John Greeniaus,” does his job to perfection, too.
 He’s Garner’s VP in charge of Nabisco and gets left out of the buyout package and stabs Garner in the back (figuratively, of course).
 His character is obviously in contrast to Garner’s spendthrift ways as well as not being comfortable with the tobacco side of RJR Nabisco and he conveys it perfectly.
 In “Barbarians at the Gate,” DeMunn is the opposite of the slimy racist he played in “Betrayed” (click here for my review) or the demented serial killer in another outstanding TV movie called “Citizen X” that earned him his nomination (click here for my review).

 - The rest of the supporting cast, especially Peter Dvorsky (as Pryce’s financier cousin), Matt Clark (as Garner’s sidekick), Leilani Sarelle (as Garner’s wife) and David Rasche (as financier Ted Forstmann), provide what a good supporting cast does: competent support.
 All do really good work, but I’m not going to give them individual looks.

 The single funniest scene in the whole movie and what apparently spurred the plan to buy out RJR Nabisco comes at the tobacco giant’s North Carolina testing laboratory.
 Garner has come for an update on the company’s upcoming “smokeless” cigarette.
 The news isn’t good and the scene plays out with the scientists playing straight men to Garner’s profane surprise and horror.